SANCHEZFlorian/Technical_Test/3G IMMO/README.md

 And I found one solution for my foreign key :
 I don't know why, but create the table, and after alter this table for add the constraint of foreign key make my problem.
 So I try to add my foreign key directly on the creation of the table and it's work !

+### 27/08/2022 : Not very work

+I admit it, I don't work this day on the project, because of lack of time :/

+### 28/08/2022 : Reinstall Laragon and start to learn

+So, this day, I reinstall Laragon and configure it for create a project with Laravel 8.0.
+First, I need to configure the quick action for create a project for specify the version of Laravel.
+I found how by looking at the config file and finding the composer command for Laravel 8.0.
+After this, I import my database in phpMyAdmin.
+It's OK, it's working.
+I have my differents tables and data _(I put 5 estate agents and 10 fake estate ad for testing)_.

+I continue to wath the YouTube playlist from [Nord Corders](https://www.youtube.com/c/NordCoders) for learn Laravel.
+I create TestController and Test Blade view for apply what I learn, and for now, I understand all I have.
+I think about PDO I learned from my formation on O'Clock, and I thing about I really need to review this for the futur.
+But first, I continue the video, and watch about controllers and view with blade.

+I create the layout for the views, and I test a lot of thing for give array with data for the view.
+All works, with a little of test because I just learn and I make some wrong thing, like forget ";" or wrong route, etc. But it work, and somewhere, I'm proud of me, I recognize, because it's a little success, but a success.

+I create also the partials template for add, for exemple, the navbar.
+And I also name my route for re-applied every where I need and for change easely my route or controllers without change all the files where route are specified.

+### 29/08/2022 : Search for PDO

+This day, I don't continue the playlist of [Nord Corders](https://www.youtube.com/c/NordCoders), because I want to write the code of connexion and retrieve my data from the database.

+So first, I review the code of a project with my school _([O'Clock](https://oclock.io/))_.
+I remember PDO and PDOstatement, and I search how use it, or a different way, in Laravel.
+And I found 2 ways :
+- Use PDO
+- Use Eloquent

+So, I have difficult choice to make.....
+So I take the 2 way ! :D
+So, first, I will try with PDO.
+And after, I will try with Eloquent.
+And if all 2 way works, I will just comment one of them.
+But I want to prove I can do the 2 way.
+And because I don't have many time, I start with PDO.
+If it's work, I finish the project.
+Because it's _"only"_ create, update or delete an estate ad.
+And in bonuse, filter by price or living surface.
+After I do all of this, I will work on Eloquent and esthetic.

+So, let's do it !

+Before, I need to read the documentation of Laravel about [database](https://laravel.com/docs/8.x/database).

+So, now, I configure the .env file with my database name and conenct it.
+But I have an error of "htmlspecialchars() expects parameter 1 to be string, object given".
+So I know the problem is I give an object and not a string, but I need to fix it.

+I watch a lot of videos too, and I see we have "php artisan" for create table, delete, and all, but because I write the database, I want to just connect and read the database.
+Not to create the database or table with php artisan.
+So, I need to fix it tomorrow, now it's time to go to bed ;)